-Problems with Petitions for Remission or Mitigation
+Problems with Remission or Mitigation

-Keep in mind that if you petition for remission or mitigation, the Ruling Official does not even consider whether the evidence was sufficient for forfeiture, but presumes a valid forfeiture.
+If you petition for remission or mitigation, the Ruling Official does not even consider whether the evidence was sufficient for forfeiture, but presumes that the forfeiture was valid.
 28 C.F.R. § 9.5 (a) (4).
 See Juncaj v.
 United States, 894 F.Supp.
 318, 320 (E. D. Mich.
-1995); Reinoso v.
-Drug Enforcement Administration, No. 93-CIV-1516 (KTD), 1994 U.S. Dist.
-LEXIS 18054.
+1995).

 Even more problematic is the fact that numerous downsides exist to forgoing the judicial action instead of filing a petition for remission or mitigation including: